mmilivoj/discogs-scraper/README.md

 # Discogs Scraper
-Find best deal for a specific vinyl (long-playing record) on Discogs.
+Finds best deal for a specific vinyl (long-playing record) on Discogs.

 ### What does <ins>best</ins> mean?